The Lure of the Journey: A Few Insights

 But we learn, finally, that the riskiest, the most searing trip is the one we take when we at long last, stop.
 Whether through exhaustion or merely empty wallets, endless travel reveals more or less, more of the same.
 Even for those committed to the extremes, just how many mountains can be climbed before we can say enough?

-Long ago, my shock at the seriousness of my consideration of the Catholic religion resulted in a conversation with a man who was a spiritual director.
+Long ago, my shock at my serious consideration of the Catholic religion resulted in a conversation with a man who was a spiritual director.
 It was a term I had never before encountered, but this wise man gererously listened to my story.
 And my fear that this impulse to become Catholic wasn’t real.
 After so many years of searching, how could I trust this?

 But I knew what he said was true.
 The lure of the journey.